Arbaba/Iconolausanne/Readme.md

 ## Research summary
-Our approach to infer the position and orientation images is composed of three main parts:
+Our approach to infer the position and orientation images is the following:

  1. Identification of image clusters using Pixplot.